intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 Director.

-However, if it is unclear whether an existing policy applies, or if it is unclear how to interprete an existing policy, the parties may need to consult with additional individuals or bodies (e.g., RSAB, IESG, IRSG, or stream approving bodies) to help achieve a resolution.
+However, if it is unclear whether an existing policy applies, or if it is unclear how to interpret an existing policy, the parties may need to consult with additional individuals or bodies (e.g., RSAB, IESG, IRSG, or stream approving bodies) to help achieve a resolution.
 The following points are intended to provide more specific guidance.